Free Birds: Production

-Development on the film, originally titled Turkeys, began in June 2009 and physical production began in January 2011.
+Development on the film, originally titled Turkeys, began in June 2009, and physical production began in January 2011.
 Ren & Stimpy creator John Kricfalusi was involved in early development, and posted the concepts he created for the film on his blog.
 Reel FX and Granat Entertainment launched in 2010, Bedrock Studios (later renamed to Reel FX Animation Studios) to produce sub-$35 million family-oriented projects.
+The film originally had a more comedic plot, utilizing the animation and art styles that Reel FX had done for their 2010 CGI Looney Tunes shorts.
+The plot was also planned to have two additional characters: Buck McDonald (voiced by Luke Wilson), who was supposed to be the first person to travel through time, before being dropped in favor of Reggie and Jake (then named Brock); and a cybernetic pig from the future, who would hunt down the turkeys and prevent them from accomplishing their mission.
+Ash Brannon was then set to direct the film, with Vincente DiSanti hired as the director's assistant, story coordinator, and editorial coordinator.
+The characters were designed by Andy Bialk.

-Ash Brannon was then set to direct the film, but in October 2012, when it was announced that Relativity Media would co-finance, co-produce, and distribute the film, Jimmy Hayward took over the directing position.
+In October 2012, it was announced that Relativity Media would co-finance, co-produce, and distribute the film.
+Studio executives were not satisfied with the film's direction and cartoonish look, so the plot was given a more serious tone, Brannon was fired, and Jimmy Hayward took over the directing position.
+Reel FX was also told by Relativity Media to cut scenes with "sexual tension" between Reggie and Jake.
 Originally scheduled for November 14, 2014, the film was moved up by a year to November 1, 2013, due to the vacant slot left after the delay of DreamWorks Animation's Mr. Peabody & Sherman.
 In March 2013, the film was retitled to Free Birds.
+Dell provided technology and IT infrastructure to Reel FX for use in the film's production.
+Animators and artists used the software Avian to produce the turkey characters' feathers.

-The film's score was composed by Dominic Lewis.
+The film's score was originally set to be composed by Steve Martin, with one of Martin's demos having vocals performed by Leonard Nimoy.
+Martin left when the film was pushed toward a more serious direction, so the score was instead composed by Dominic Lewis.
 The soundtrack was released by Relativity Music Group on October 29, 2013.